PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

   .. attribute:: data

      Data associated with the node.
-1D or 2D numeric array (depends on the transform type).
+An n-dimensional numeric array.

   .. attribute:: parent